TriceHelix/wgsl-plus/readme.md

 # wgsl-plus

-A lightweight WGSL compiler with support for linking files via `#import` directives and outputting to multiple formats (WGSL, JS, TS).
+A lightweight WGSL compiler with support for linking files via `#include` directives and outputting to multiple formats (WGSL, JS, TS).
+Has a built-in obfuscator, minifier, and prettifier.

 ## Features

-- **File Linking**: Use `#import "path"` directives to include other WGSL files.
+- **File Linking**: Use `#include "path"` directives to include other WGSL files.
 - **Multi-Format Output**: Build to WGSL, JavaScript, or TypeScript files.
 - **Export Options**: Choose between ESM (`export`) or CommonJS (`module.exports`) for JS/TS outputs.
 - **Error Handling**: Prevents overwriting input files, ensures all linked files exist, and validates input/output formats.